We at IHP

 IHP provides almost unlimited possibilities for research and personal development.
 I could not have imagined as a young man, that I would design complex baseband communication processors, implement and test chips and systems, define new research topics and that such great career paths would open to me.
 So one thing is sure: At IHP you will never be bored.
 Also, I have lots of love for Frankfurt and its citizens.
 Being personally raised in a socialistic society and surviving the painful transition to democracy, it was easy for me to fit in with people who in a way had quite a similar background to mine.
 Frankfurt offers a lot to families and my two kids enjoy their happy childhood here.

-“I appreciate the flexibility at IHP, which allows me to combine my job with my studies.”
+“I appreciate the flexibility at IHP, which allowed me to combine my job with my studies.”

 Having completed my Bachelor's degree in economics in the Netherlands with a focus on marketing, I moved back home - to Frankfurt (Oder).
 My plan was to start the master´s programme of International Business Administration at the European University Viadrina.
 However, as there was still some time left until the start of the semester, I applied for a gap year program in the Human Resources Department at IHP.
 When the semester was about to start, IHP advertised a personnel officer´s position.
 As I had come to appreciate my area of responsibility, the colleagues I was working with and the great working atmosphere during the previous year, I applied for this position, but still with the aim of completing the Master's programme as well.
-The reconciliation of work requirements with my personal goal was possible due to the flexibility at work.
+Now, I hold a Master´s degree, which I was able to pursue thanks the flexibility at work and the reconciliation of work requirements with my personal goal.